skpaterson/inspec-gcp-deep-dive-profile/README.md

 # InSpec GCP Deep Dive Profile

 This InSpec profile contains four example InSpec GCP testing scenarios.
-These were originally discussed in a blog post that will be linked here when available.
+These were originally discussed in a [Chef blog post](https://blog.chef.io/).

 The included tests cover the following scenarios:
 * Testing that a single GCP zone is available for use